skatejs/skatejs/README.md

 This is called for each attribute on an element when:

-- The element is inserted with attributes already on it.
+- The element is created with attributes already on it.
 - Attributes are added to the element.
 - Attributes on the element are updated.
 - Attributes are removed from the element.